-Recommendation Responsible Officer/Member That priority continues to be given to those groups that the Service is targeting as part of its vision outlined in the Plan under the banner 'Making the West Midlands Safer'.
-That a member of the Authority be designated 'champion' for Safeside to promote the facility and to report regularly to the Authority on activity and progress.
-That Section 41 members on the Authority be encouraged to promote and raise awareness of Safeside at their home authorities.
-Chair/Section 41 members That further sponsorship and external funding opportunities be investigated to fund the cost of visits to enable offers and discounts to be made to schools (for e.g. by approaching the Authority's insurers).
-That school governors, headteachers and school fora be approached to raise awareness of Safeside and in particular, year 5 teachers be targeted through a marketing and promotion strategy utilising both Safeside resources, wider West Midlands Fire Service and Fire Authority members as appropriate and by providing briefings for primary and secondary heads fora within the seven districts.
-That schools be recommended to consider utilising Pupil Premium to fund visits.
-That members of the Authority be encouraged to seek views from the schools in their local area by making personal approaches where possible.
+Recommendation Responsible Officer/Member 1 That priority continues to be given to the priority groups that the Service is targeting as part of its vision outlined in the Plan under the banner 'Making the West Midlands Safer'.
+West Midlands Fire and Rescue Authority 2 That a member of the Authority be designated 'champion' for Safeside to promote the facility and to report regularly to the Authority on activity and progress.
+Chair 3 That Section 41 members on the Authority be encouraged to promote and raise awareness of Safeside at their home authorities.
+Chair/Section 41 members 4 That further sponsorship and external funding opportunities be investigated to fund the cost of visits to enable offers and discounts to be made to schools (for e.g. by approaching the Authority's insurers and transport providers).
+Community Fire Safety supported by Operations Commanders 5 That school governors, headteachers and school fora be approached to raise awareness of Safeside and in particular, year 5 teachers be targeted through a marketing and promotion strategy utilising both Safeside resources, wider West Midlands Fire Service and Fire Authority members as appropriate and by providing briefings for primary and secondary heads fora within the seven districts.
+Community Fire Safety/Ops Commanders and Section 41 members in partnership 6 That Community Safety Officers/Firefighters be recommended to visit schools in order to raise awareness of Safeside.
+Community Fire Safety supported by Operations Commanders 7 That schools be recommended to consider utilising Pupil Premium to fund visits.
+Community Fire Safety/Ops Commanders and Section 41 members in partnership 8 That Section 41 members of the Authority be encouraged to seek views from the schools in their local area by making personal approaches where possible.
 Section 41 members

-Recommendation Responsible Officer/Member That links be established with local Health and Wellbeing Boards, Clinical Commissioning Groups and Safeguarding Boards (both children and adults) to mirror the good practice and success of the Wolverhampton project.
-That links be established with the Police to raise awareness of Safeside and encourage visits from appropriate groups to address crime and disorder issues.
-The local authorities be asked to investigate levels of attendance and awareness in their own area by placing an item on Safeside on the work programme of an appropriate scrutiny committee.
-Lead members to liaise with their respective local authorities That more pre-booked sessions for members, parents, staff and local charitable groups be offered and that Safeside continue to be promoted during school holidays.
-That a separate piece of work be undertaken with regards to how barriers relating to transport can be overcome to enable more visits.
+Recommendation Responsible Officer/Member 9 That links be established with local Health and Wellbeing Boards, Clinical Commissioning Groups and Safeguarding Boards (both children and adults) to mirror the good practice and success of the Wolverhampton Safeguarding Board Pilot Scheme.
+Operations Commanders supported by Community Fire Safety 10 That links be established with the Police to raise awareness of Safeside and encourage visits from appropriate groups to address crime and disorder issues.
+Community Fire Safety 11 That links be established with partner agencies, including community leaders, the Youth Service and senior citizens in order to promote the Safeside facility, to widen the user base of the facility and to raise awareness with different audiences.
+Community Fire Safety 12 Constituent authorities be asked to investigate levels of attendance and awareness in their own area by placing an item on Safeside on the work programme of an appropriate scrutiny committee.
+Section 41 members to liaise with their respective local authorities 13 That more pre-booked sessions for members, parents, staff and local charitable groups be offered and that Safeside continue to be promoted during school holidays.
+Community Fire Safety 14 That a separate piece of work be undertaken with regard to how barriers relating to transport can be overcome to enable more visits.
+Community Fire Safety